 Strathearn School is committed to providing a safe, caring environment which promotes the protection and safeguarding of each individual child.
-We subscribe to the principles and guidelines set out in Safeguarding and Child Protection in Schools - A Guide for Schools (DE, updated 2023), the SBNI resource Core Child Protection Policy and Procedures (2017) and the DHSSPS paper Cooperating to Safeguard Children and Young People in Northern Ireland (2016), which are deemed to be incorporated herein.
+We subscribe to the principles and guidelines set out in Safeguarding and Child Protection in Schools - A Guide for Schools (DE, updated September 2024), the SBNI resource Core Child Protection Policy and Procedures (2017) and the DHSSPS paper Co-operating to Safeguard Children and Young People in Northern Ireland (2016), which are deemed to be incorporated herein.
 The Policy and Appendices set out below are drawn substantially from these documents, the full text of which is freely available within the School and accessible by every member of staff.

-All members of staff and governors have been issued with a copy of this Safeguarding and Child Protection Policy on an annual basis.
+All members of staff and governors are issued with a copy of this Safeguarding and Child Protection Policy on an annual basis.
 Parents receive a paper copy of the policy when their child joins the School.
-They then receive a digital copy biennially.
+They then receive a digital copy, as well as a policy summary, biennially.
+The School encourage parents, pupils and staff to register for, and access, the Safer Schools NI app, funded by the Department of Education.
+Details of the app are sent to parents at the beginning of the academic year.
+Parents and staff also receive an online safety newsletter which is emailed monthly.
+Editions of theses newsletters are also placed on the School's website, for reference.